Friz-zy/WYSIWYG/README.md

-WYSIWYG
+PWR
 =======

-Simple WYSIWYG html redactor
+Simple python wysiwyg redactor based on Qt, QtWebkit and html

 Depending on:
 * PySide or PyQT